opctl/opctl/website/docs/reference/cli/run.md

 Start and wait on an op.

-> if a node isn't running, one will be automatically created
+> if a node isn't running, one will be started automatically

 ## Arguments